alphajuliet/jaipur-rkt/README.md

 * `sell-cards`: sell all of a given resource, subject to minimum sell rules.
 * `exchange-cards`: exchange cards from the market with a player's hand.

-These are implemented as actions with relevant parameters applied to a state, generating a new state, i.e. immutable.
+These are implemented as actions with relevant parameters applied to a state, and thereby generating a new state, i.e. we have immutable state.

 We also encode the game rules for each of the actions, scoring, and define an `end-of-game?` test.
 All the rest is supporting code.